 Programs of Study

-The Departments of Electrical and Computer Engineering in the
+The Department of Electrical and Computer Engineering offers the following

 The Electrical and Computer Engineering Department is a growing